david-andrew/dewy-lang/README.md

 * (probably) lots of other things...

 ## Language Examples
-A decent example of the language can be found at: `DewySpeak/resources/language_ideas/example_programs/language_benchmark.dewy`.
+An out of date example of the language can be found at [DewySpeak/resources/example_programs/language_benchmark.dewy](https://github.com/david-andrew/DewySpeak/blob/master/resources/language_ideas/example_programs/language_benchmark.dewy)

-Since the first compiler has yet to be completed, there are probably inconsistencies with this and the actual language.
+TODO->write better examples.

 ## Trello Project
 For more information about the current state of the project, see the DewySpeak Trello: https://trello.com/b/YYsedENy/dewyspeak